These are campaign strategies and sales systems built on research and tested in the marketplace that has been proven to work.

 - Have to change/too much pain/start the cycle over

-People are motivated/moved by two driving forces…pain and pleasure.
-You must eliminate the painful emotions associated to your products/services and replace them with pleasurable emotions/feelings to your products/services.
-This can easily be accomplished with the appropriate delivery system of the desired message through a well thought out marketing/branding campaign designed and implemented by MMC®.
+People are motivated/moved by two driving forces—pain and pleasure.
+You must eliminate the painful emotions associated with your products/services and replace them with pleasurable emotions/feelings to your products/services.
+This can easily be accomplished with the appropriate delivery system of the desired message through a well-thought-out marketing/branding campaign designed and implemented by MMC®.

 In today’s economic climate (or anytime for that matter) big investments scare people, and as you know, “being afraid” is a negative emotion.
 We can eliminate that negative feeling by re-packaging our offerings with a lower barrier to entry (often confused with lower barrier to entry) for our prospects to become members.
 This is not discounting; you are simply re-directing the revenue stream.